engity-com/bifroest/docs/reference/auditlog/recording.md

 Bifröst does not list, download, or play recordings.
 Obtain the byte-exact sealed artifact from `sealed/` or a configured remote target, then:

 1. Run [`bifroest recording inspect`](../cli/recording/inspect.md) with an independently obtained producer ID.
-2. Run [`bifroest recording export`](../cli/recording/export.md) with the same trust anchor and, for BECast, the matching private decryption identity.
+2. Run [`bifroest recording export`](../cli/recording/export.md) with `--with-sensitive`, the same trust anchor and, for encrypted BECast, the matching private decryption identity.
+Export performs full Cast verification before output; encrypted inspect alone does not.
 3. Protect the exported `.cast` file as sensitive plaintext.
 4. Open it with a player that supports asciicast v3 and unknown comment lines.